Dataset

 Summary

-To download the data of the figures please use the download button in the top-left of the page.
+Please note that the data for the storage graph can be downloaded directly from the graphs.
+To download the data for all other figures, please use the download button in the top-left of the page.
 For any questions or comments, please get in contact with [email protected].

 Main EU Natural Gas imports